michaelwnau/ussf-portal/docs/how-to/run-or-update-e2e-tests.md

 `yarn services:up -d`

+Once you have the services running on your local machine, you can run the e2e tests with

+`yarn e2e:test`

 ### Run E2E tests in github actions manually

 Once the services are up, it still may take a minute before you are ready to run tests because sometimes the keystone database takes a bit to start up.
 To account for this in our GitHub Actions, we use a tool called [wait-on](https://github.com/jeffbski/wait-on), which allows us to wait for a 200 OK from the servers before executing our tests.
 If you would like to replicate this behavior when running tests locally, you can run the following after running `yarn services:up`: